 These days, I seldom teach.
 My days as an English language teacher may not be as active as it used to be.
 This is so because I’ve moved on to other pursuits, like writing and photography.
 Yet, I have gained much insight about language teaching, and in this post, I share my 4 important lessons as an English language teacher.

-As I reflect on my more than a decade in the field, I’m glad for these precious lessons which any aspiring English (or any) language teacher can also benefit much from.
+As I reflect on my more than a decade in the field, I’m glad for these precious lessons which I hope can help any aspiring English (or any) language teacher.

 - Language teachers should start from a place of seeing where their students are coming from.

 Teachers need to empathize with their students.
 With empathy, they can understand how to open their students’ minds and hearts to language learning.

 I can generally classify the students I handled into two: those who were more practical in their learning approach; and those who were more dogmatic, so more prone to being perfectionist as well.
 Often, they were from non-English environments in Asia: China, Vietnam, Korea, Myanmar, among others.

 So as an English language teacher, help your students realize that learning English as a second or as a foreign language is a skill.
 Help your students understand the need to approach language learning from a non-academic perspective.
 That is – being able to see language as a SKILL to develop, and not merely one of their course subjects in school wherein they acquire knowledge.

 Many of my students were open-minded towards language skills development, so they came from that place where they could easily learn, and grasp not only rules, but nuances.